Awards FAQ

 Organizing pages (e.g., cover pages, tables of contents, etc.) are not required and are often noted as not useful in project assessment.
 You may use them so long as the total document is under the page limit.

-Previously successful application samples can be requested from the AIA Archivist at archives@aia.org.
+Previously successful application samples can be requested from the AIA Archives at archives@aia.org.

 Each program notification period varies based on the timeline of the award and the volume of applications received.
-A general estimated timeframe for award notification is from 8 to 16 weeks after the application deadline.
+In extreme circumstances notification to award applicants may exceed the estimated notification period.
+AIA reserves the right to modify estimated notification intervals to ensure all applicants receive a fair, equitable review.

 Disqualification is a status whereby one or more parts of the application were not compliant with the award eligibility criteria, application formatting standards, required attachments, omitted required data, etc. All AIA award applications undergo administrative and eligibility compliance review.
 Applications marked as disqualified do not proceed to review and are not considered for an award.